 Native versus Introduced species

 Because of the limited ability of Australian species to deal with the over-abundant supply of dung from introduced grazing animals, particularly cattle, a variety of overseas species have been introduced to Australia to combat this issue.
-A form of biological control, this can and does come with unintended side effects.
-The cane toad in Australia is the penultimate example of massive failure in this regard and is now a threat to some of Australia’s most fragile ecosystems, not to mention pet dogs and cats.
+A form of biological control, this can come with unintended side effects.
+The cane toad in Australia is the penultimate example of massive failure in this regard, now a threat to some of Australia’s most fragile ecosystems.
 Because of this a great deal of scientific study has been conducted to assess the effects of introduced dung beetles on native populations.
-This is especially critical in QLD which is home to 355 of the 443 native species.
+This is especially critical in QLD, which is home to 355 of the 443 native species.
 QLD is also one of the largest sheep and cattle grazing states in the country, with millions of sheep and cattle dropping dung on farms across the state.[vi]

 Native species fall mostly within one genus, Onthaphagus, which includes the few native species that can be found targeting cattle dung.
 Species diversity of native beetles within Qld is highest in rainfall zones between 500-1200mm per annum[vii].
 The other species of native beetles occur mostly in forested areas within the sub-tropical rainfall zones and studies have shown that native beetle abundance is lowest in areas with rainfall above 1600mm per year[viii].
 The good news is that since the gradual introduction of 43 dung beetles species since the 1960’s, native dung beetle abundance has generally increased in tandem with increases in introduced species over time.
 In 2007 it was found that 23 species of the original 43 introduced had become well established over broad geographical areas.
 Today the highest introduced species diversity occurs in SE QLD.
 Study has found that native populations of only one native species (Onthaphagus ferox)[ix], declined due to competition from introduced species.